HackNuke/botlib/README.rst

 **BOTLIB** is an attempt to achieve OS level integration of bot technology directly into the operating system.
-A solid, non hackable bot, that runs under systemd and rc.d as a 24/7 background service that starts the bot after reboot, stores it's data as JSON files on disk, every object is timestamped, readonly of which the latest is served to the user layer.
-This bot is intended to be programmable in a static, only code, no popen, no imports and no reading modules from a directory, way that **should** make it suitable for embedding.
+A solid, non hackable bot, that runs under rc.d as a 24/7 background service that starts the bot after reboot

+**BOTLIB** stores it's data as JSON files on disk, every object is timestamped, readonly of which the latest is served to the user layer.

+**BOTLIB** is intended to be programmable in a static, only code, no popen, no imports and no reading modules from a directory, way that **should** make it suitable for embedding.